 Also, neighborhoodScout's exclusive research revealed that 93.1% of the adult residents in the Highland Park Southwest neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 95.3% of the neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Highland Park Southwest neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Highland Park Southwest neighborhood buck this trend.
 59.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.2% of U.S. neighborhoods.

 Renter-occupied real estate is dominant in the Highland Park Southwest neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 89.4%, which is higher than 96.6% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.